-With an installment loan, you borrow once (up front) and repay according to a schedule.
+With an installment loan, you borrow money once (upfront) and repay according to a schedule.
 Mortgages and auto loans are typical installment loans.
 Your payment is calculated using a loan balance, an interest rate, and the time you have to repay the loan.
 These loans can be short-term loans or long-term loans, such as 30-year mortgages.

 Simple and Steady

 Installment loan payments are generally regular (you make the same payment every month, for example).
 In contrast, credit card payments can vary: you only pay if you used the card, and your required payment can vary greatly depending on how much you spent recently.

 In many cases, installment loan payments are fixed, meaning they don't change at all from month to month.
 That makes it easy to plan ahead as your monthly payment will always be the same.
 With variable-rate loans, the interest rate can change over time, so your payment will change along with the rate.

 With each payment, you reduce your loan balance and pay interest costs.
 These costs are baked into your payment calculation when the loan is made in a process known as amortization.

-Installment loans are the easiest to understand because very little changes after they’re set up, especially if you have a fixed-rate loan.
+Installment loans are the easiest to understand because very little will change after they’re set up—especially if you have a fixed-rate loan.
 You’ll know (more or less) how much to budget for each month.
 However, if you make extra payments (with a large lump sum, for example), you may be able to lower your payments with a recast.

 Installment Loans and Credit